FiloSottile/litetlog/README.md

-# litetlog
+# Torchwood

-The litetlog repository is a collection of open-source tooling for transparency logs designed to be simple and lightweight.
+The Torchwood repository is a collection of open-source tooling for tlogs.

 ## litewitness